17 Delicious Recipes to Help You Celebrate the Chinese New Year

 This five-ingredient Chinese soup is chock-full of carrots, green onions, and easy-to-prep dumplings.
 Combine these simple ingredients in a veggie broth and simmer on high heat for about ten minutes.
 When ready, serve this cozy wonton soup as your Chinese New Year appetizer.

-Give your guests good luck with a fortune cookie that predicts their happiness for the whole year.
+Give good luck with a fortune cookie that predicts happiness for the whole year.
 These easy Chinese-American pastries aren't your typical Chinese New Year dessert, but they're sure to make people smile!